Panzerschrek/U-00DC-Sprache/source/docs/en/numeric_literals.rst

 Non-decimal numeric literals are always integers, fractional point and exponent can't be specified, overflow is treated as error.

 Type suffix may be specified for an integer numeric literal.
-Specifying suffix equal to the name of some built-in integer type means that this numeric literal is of this type.
+Specifying suffix equal to the name of some built-in integer type means, that this numeric literal is of this type.
 There are also additional suffixes ``u`` for ``u32`` type and ``s`` for ``size_type`` type.
 If no suffix is specified for an integer numeric literal, it's assumed to be of type ``i32`` (if it fits inside it), ``i64`` or ``i128``.